aws/containers-roadmap/preview-programs/eks-windows-preview/README.md

 Refer to the Amazon EKS [getting started guide prerequisites](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html#eks-prereqs).

 ### Step 2.
 Create Your VPC, IAM Role, Amazon EKS Cluster & Worker nodes
-1. Download [amazon-eks-cfn-quickstart-windows.yaml](/preview-programs/eks-windows-preview/amazon-eks-cfn-quickstart-windows.yaml) CloudFormation template from this folder.
-2. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
+1. Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation.
-3. From the navigation bar, select an AWS region where Amazon EKS is available.
+2. From the navigation bar, select an AWS region where Amazon EKS is available.

 **Note**
 The Amazon EKS Windows preview works in [all regions where Amazon EKS is available](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

-4. Choose Create stack.
+3. Choose Create stack.
+4. Download [amazon-eks-cfn-quickstart-windows.yaml](/preview-programs/eks-windows-preview/amazon-eks-cfn-quickstart-windows.yaml) CloudFormation template from this folder.
-5. For Choose a template, select Upload a template to Amazon S3.
+5. For Choose a template, select Upload a template to Amazon S3. **Note**: You must download the template from this repo and upload it to S3.
+If you use the GitHub URL to create your stack, creation will fail.
-6. Select the downloaded copy of amazon-eks-cfn-quickstart-windows.yaml
+6. Select the downloaded copy of amazon-eks-cfn-quickstart-windows.yaml.
 7. On the **Specify Details** page, fill out the parameters accordingly, and then choose **Next**.

     * **Stack name**: Choose a stack name for your AWS CloudFormation stack.
 For example, you can call it `eks-vpc`.